Risk versus reward: Six considerations for smart cities

 For example, Cisco recently invested over AU$1 million ($750K USD) in a pilot of smart city technologies in Adelaide, Australia by deploying many sensors across the city.
 These sensors have the ability to track numerous data points from traffic flow, autonomous vehicle management, and infrastructure health assessments.

 Perhaps the largest, and most devastating, incident that can adversely affect a city is a large-scale cybersecurity attack.
 Governmental entities face a unique situation because cities are responsible to ensure their network is open and accessible to all members of their community, but also secure and safe from all cybersecurity threats.
-By the year 2020, there will be over 20 billion connected devices worldwide, according to Gartner.
+A forecast by International Data Corporation (IDC) estimates that there will be 41.6 billion IoT devices in 2025.
 This expected expansion in many cities’ digital footprints increases the number of access points available to a hacker, which can make it easier to find a weak link in a city’s network.

 Key governmental departments and agencies such as utilities, transportation, and public health leverage complex — and often vulnerable — systems to support day-to-day operations and house sensitive data.
 A cybersecurity breach within any of these operating systems could jeopardize a city’s ability to provide its citizens with power and water, halt public transportation activities, and leave citizens at risk of identity theft.
 Furthermore, the financial and social costs to repair an aggressive cyberattack can be catastrophic.